When Mary Herring’s Thanksgiving flight was canceled, she assumed the change fee she had to pay was a misunderstanding between her and the airline.

 Southwest denied her request.

 Herring appealed, asking a supervisor to review her case.
-(We list the names, numbers, and email addresses of Southwest’s customer service managers on this site.)
+(We list the names, numbers, and email addresses of Southwest’s customer service managers on this site.
+We also publish a complete guide on airline cancellations and delays.)

 “The Southwest supervisor who telephoned in response said she was the original reviewer.
 After reviewing my request a second time decided to deny it again,” she says.
 “After a lengthy debate, she offered two $50 vouchers and told me explicitly that they were not a refund but a ‘courtesy’ for my inconvenience.”